SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/README.md

 Your merchant backend will likely want to have an intermediate data storage for storing purchases.
 Typically you would write the received purchase into a data storage and then make a call to the PSP APIs.
 And then the PSP responds, you would update the purchase data by adding the status (success/fail) of the action as well as noting the ID of a successful purchase.

-### Integrating to PayEx eCommerce API
+### Integrating to Swedbank Pay eCommerce API

-Your merchant backend will need to integrate to the PayEx eCommerce API.
-For this purpose you will need a *Merchant ID* as well as a *Merchant Token* which you will receive from PayEx.
+Your merchant backend will need to integrate to the Swedbank Pay eCommerce API.
+For this purpose you will need a *Merchant ID* as well as a *Merchant Token* which you will receive from Swedbank Pay.

 These API calls are not instantaneous; consider this for performance purposes of your backend.
 Implement the HTTP requests using the best practices of your programming language / platform.

-See the [Technical Reference](https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/) for more info.
+See the [Technical Reference](https://developer.Swedbank Pay.com/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/) for more info.

 ### Information Security